amethon/www/_reflections/journal.md

 Despite the overwhelming beauty of the scene, I couldn't help but feel a sense of awe and wonder as I watched the lanternfish swim by.
 Their movements were so graceful and coordinated, it was as if they were communicating with one another in some secret language that only they knew.

-II spent hours observing the lanternfish in their natural habitat.
+I spent hours observing the lanternfish in their natural habitat.
 It was a fascinating experience, as these creatures are known for their luminescent abilities and often dwell in the deep sea.
 I took detailed notes on their behavior, movements, and patterns, and also collected several samples for further study.
 As I observed, I couldn't help but feel a sense of wonder and curiosity about these mysterious creatures.

 I am confident that my findings will not only be of interest to the scientific community, but also to the general public.
 These creatures are often overlooked and understudied, and I hope to shed light on their importance and contribute to our understanding of the ocean's vast and complex ecosystem.

 The deep sea is a place of endless wonders, and I am grateful to have the opportunity to explore it firsthand.
 Who knows what other marvels are waiting to be discovered in the dark depths below?